 Vision Preventive Dental: All benefit-eligible employees have basic vision coverage, regardless of whether or not they are enrolled in a Purdue health plan.
 However, dependents must be enrolled in a Purdue health plan to be covered by the vision plans and preventive dental.

 Under certain circumstances, individuals who are no longer eligible for medical plan coverage can qualify for continuing coverage as defined by the Consolidated Omnibus Budget Reconciliation Act of 1985 (COBRA).

 Plans that cover dental services beyond what is provided under the preventive dental plan are available

 The University provides a basic level of Accidental Death and Dismemberment coverage at no cost to eligible employees.
 This plan also allows for purchase of additional amounts of coverage arranged at group rates for the employee, spouse and/or dependent children.
 The plan covers accidents on a 24-hour basis, both on and off the job.
 In the event of an accident that causes loss of life, sight or limb, the proceeds of ADD are paid in addition to other eligible life insurance benefits.

 Short-term disability (STD) coverage is available to clerical and service staff members to match the sick leave program provided for these positions.

-Flexible spending accounts (FSA) are available for two types of expenses -- health care and dependent day care.
+Depending on the type of medical plan chosen, the university offers access to FSA and HSA plans.
+Flexible spending accounts (FSA) are available for two types of expenses — health care and dependent day care.
 Separate elections are required each year during open enrollment in accordance with IRS regulations.

-This optional program allows employees to save money by having contributions to one or both of the accounts taken from their paycheck on a pre-tax basis.
+These optional programs allow employees to save money by having contributions taken from their paycheck on a pre-tax basis.
 This untaxed money is then available to reimburse the individual for certain healthcare and/or dependent day care services provided during the calendar year.